top of page

 Depending on your goals, you may want to stop when you start to see a negative effect on your metrics from respective campaigns.

-Facebook Advertising Audience Profile:
+Facebook Advertising Audience Overview:

 Stop or Pause Facebook Ads: